instructure/canvas-alexa-lambda/README.md

 ## Getting Started

-To get started you will need to set up your `.lambda-dev` file.
-The `.lambda-dev-example` files has a basic setup, however you will still need to get your own access key for the host you are running against.
-For the best local development experience (and easiest to track requests/problems) it is recommeneded to clone and run [Canvas-lms](https://github.com/instructure/canvas-lms) locally.
-If you do that you should be able to keep the default host in the `.lambda-dev-example`.
+To get started, set up your `.lambda-dev` file.
+The `.lambda-dev-example` file includes a basic setup; however, you will still need to get your own access key for the host you are running against.
+For the best local development experience (and the easiest to track requests/problems), clone and run [Canvas-lms](https://github.com/instructure/canvas-lms) locally.
+This process will help you keep the default host in the `.lambda-dev-example`.
-From there you will you should be able to visit your users settings (`<host>profile/settings`) to create an access token and paste it into the `.lambda-dev` file.
+Then, visit your users settings (`<host>profile/settings`) to create an access token and paste it into the `.lambda-dev` file.

 After that you should be able to run the `devScript.sh` with the intent you would like to test: